-In today’s world of high-velocity down-to-the-minute logistics, understanding, controlling, and reliably measuring the performance, and the real cost of freight involves collecting and matching up data from a half-dozen different systems.
+In today’s world of high-velocity down-to-the-minute logistics, understanding, controlling, and reliably measuring the performance, and the real cost of freight is a challenge.
+It involves collecting and matching up data from a half-dozen different systems.
 Accuracy, timeliness, and completeness are constant challenges in effective cost-savings initiatives.
-A small error in a transaction record, if left uncorrected, eventually corrupts your spending and service analysis accuracy.
+Therefore, a small error in a transaction record, if left uncorrected, eventually corrupts your spending and service analysis accuracy.

 As shippers strive to make better decisions, their teams need confidence in the information guiding them.
-Additionally, in a hyper-competitive market with skyrocketing consumer demands, improving the shipper-carrier relationship is essential.
+In a hyper-competitive market with skyrocketing consumer demands, improving the shipper-carrier relationship is essential.
 Thus, shippers need to understand precisely how their insights are affecting their decisions.

 Here are five common reasons cost-savings initiatives fail:

 1. It takes too long to get the required information